Get all the latest data for Dakar

 Which areas in Dakar will have the best price growth over the next 5 years?

-The top three areas in Dakar expected to have the best price growth over the next five years are Diamniadio (the planned urban expansion pole), the Rufisque corridor, and the Guédiawaye to Parcelles Assainies axis along the BRT line.
+The three Dakar areas expected to have the best property price growth over the next 5 years are Ouakam, Yoff, and the Diamniadio or Rufisque corridor.

 What property type will give the best return in Dakar over 5 years as of 2026?